mit-han-lab/6s965-fall2022/notes/lecture-07-aouyang.md

     - ![channel shuffle](./figures/lecture-07/aouyang/channel-shuffle.png)
 - Figure: accuracy-efficiency trade-off of different network architectures on the ImageNet benchmark
   - ![imagenet tradeoff](./figures/lecture-07/aouyang/imagenet1.png)
-- We've looked at many manually designed neurtal networks.
+- We've looked at many manually designed neural networks.
 There are many decisions to be made, such as the number of channels, number of layers, number of kernels, connectivity, and resolution.
 Furthermore, getting the accuracy metrics of these models is very slow because we have to train these models.
 - The design space is huge, so manual design of network architectures is unscalable.
 - *Automatically designed models (asterisk) consistently outperform human designed models (circle)*
   - ![imagenet tradeoff 2](./figures/lecture-07/aouyang/imagenet2.png)